rp2709/.github/profile/README.md

 Add your name in the list in alphabetical order (by last name) in this format:

-- First name Last name [@GitHub username](https://github.com/USERNAME)
+- First name LAST NAME [@GitHub username](https://github.com/USERNAME)

-It helps us when grading your work and answering your questions.
-Thanks!
+It helps us (the teaching staff) searching for someone when grading your work and answering your questions.
 -->

 - _None yet_